wcarc-on/wcarc-site/ottawa_antenna_policy.md

 requirements on antennas in the city.

 Ottawa is one of the few cities that has defined a specific process for the antenna systems used by residents in addition to the larger commercial antenna systems.
-Our discussions with the city focussed on the differences between the commercial and personal use antenna systems as city staff had little understanding of amateur radio.
+Our discussions with the city focused on the differences between the commercial and personal use antenna systems as city staff had little understanding of amateur radio.
 The city's concern was primarily with aesthetics and aimed to ensure that prominent antennas would not be erected without the proponent announcing their intent and receiving and responding to comments from the their immediate neighbours and city representatives.
 We worked out a set of criteria addressing the size and location of the antenna to define which required